open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 The Library is home to the community's collection of media and other resources.
 Click [here](library.md) to learn more about Library.

 ## Courses
+The Courses page is where you can create and join a variety of different courses where you can learn many different topics.
+Click [here](./course.md) to learn more about Courses.

 ## Teams